 - Laws of Learning (Edward Thorndike, 1910s) – commonly held descriptive assertions on conditions that support learning

-- Primacy Principle – What one learns first can be difficult to change, even if it is clearly inadequate or inaccurate.
+- Primacy Principle (Primacy Effect) – What one learns first can be difficult to change, even if it is clearly inadequate or inaccurate.

 - Readiness Principle – one’s learning is likely to be more effective if one is prepared for task/concept at hand, which includes attending to both physical needs and conceptual prerequisites (Note: not to be confused with the Law of Readiness; see above.)

 - Recency Principle (Recency Effect) – Whatever was most recently learned will be best remembered.

 - Intensity Principle – The greater the intensity of the learning experience, the more likely the content will be remembered.